licollins/deepguit/README.md

   - UI Automator 0.3.6
   - Android SDK

-*Download the DeepRLGUIMAT.zip available in https://1drv.ms/u/s!Avu7qFzImegrh7FyBW7g0U4lddA9Qw?e=bOunEj
+*Download the DRL-MOBTEST.zip available in https://1drv.ms/u/s!Avu7qFzImegrh7FyBW7g0U4lddA9Qw?e=bOunEj

-*The tool DeepRLGUIMAT is bundled into executable files to run in Linux.
+*The tool DRL-MOBTEST is bundled into executable files to run in Linux.
 You don't need to install any other python dependency; just downloading all the files will suffice.
 The application under test may be in the DeepRLGUIMAT folder; the tool will install the app, and it can run in a physical phone connected to a computer or in an Android virtual machine

 *Extract the zip file in a folder
 *The structure of the folder is: